From Space Invaders To Doom. – Barndommens TV-Spill –

 One of the comments here is as good as back then as it is today: I didn’t play on a Sega console, everything there was just Nintendo rip-offs.

-I, as an Amiga user felt this one too, people left Amiga in favor for consoles like NES and SNES but also PC eventually.
+I, as an Amiga user, felt this one too.
+People left Amiga in favour for consoles like NES and SNES but also PC eventually.

 The book ends nicely with this era/article, DOOM.

-The best part with this book must be that you have all these random people (from forums i guess?) who’s commented in the book, experiences about the games, explaining how they reacted to a game/location and so on
+The best part with this book must be that you have all these random people (from forums, i guess?) who have commented in the book, experiences about the games, explaining how they reacted to a game/location and so on

 I hope that someone will translate this book at one point, i am not the man for this task sadly, but maybe someone else is?.